MicrosoftDocs/minecraft-creator/Utilities/Templates/ReferenceTemplate.md

 ## Vanilla entities using [REFERENCE SUBJECT]

+>[!IMPORTANT]
+> For Entity JSON reference documentation only!

-[For Entity JSON only] list any and all vanilla entities that use this reference.
+List any and all vanilla entities that use this reference.

 - [ravager](../../../../Source/VanillaBehaviorPack_Snippets/entities/ravager.md)